neondatabase/website/content/docs/introduction/about.md

 We've all heard about multi-hour outages and data losses due to errant queries or problematic migrations.
 Neon's [Point-in-Time Restore](/docs/guides/branch-restore) feature allows you to instantly restore your data to a point in time before the issue occurred.
 With Neon, you can perform a restore operation in a few clicks, letting you get back online in the time it takes to choose a restore point, which can be a date and time or a Log Sequence Number (LSN).

 To help you find the correct restore point, Neon provides a [Time Travel Assist](/docs/guides/time-travel-assist) feature that lets you connect to any selected time or LSN within your database history and run queries.
 Time Travel Assist is designed to work in tandem with Neon's restore capability to facilitate precise and informed restore operations.

-## Build your AI applications with Postgres

-**Why pay for a specialized vector database service when you can just use Postgres?**

-Neon supports the [pgvector](/docs/extensions/pgvector) Postgres extension for storing and retrieving vector embeddings within your Postgres database.
-This feature is essential for building next-generation AI applications, enabling operations like fast and accurate similarity search, information retrieval, and recommendation systems directly in Postgres.
-Why pay for or add the complexity of a specialized vector database service when you have leading-egde capabilities in Postgres?
-Neon's own **Ask Neon AI** chat, built in collaboration with [InKeep](https://inkeep.com/), uses Neon with [pgvector](/docs/extensions/pgvector).
-For more, see [Powering next gen AI apps with Postgres](https://neon.tech/ai).

 ## Database DevOps with Neon's CLI, API, and GitHub Actions